DESIGNERS JANUARY 2019

 Like the self-made women who raised Melina, lalla bee’s dresses tell a story of strength, effortless beauty, and unwavering confidence.
 “The kind of woman I envision wearing one of my dresses is a woman who is confident in her own skin.
 When she walks into the room, she owns it.
 She feels smart, beautiful, and her strength shines,” says Melina.
 “I firmly believe that she can and should be simple, fearless and beautiful.
 “Melina lives in Boston with her husband.
 The couple has a son and a daughter.

-Hand touched detailing and craftsmanship define how we work.
+Hand touched detailing and craftsmanship define our brand.
 Same Side Of Nowhere is a small atelier growing and working in the woods of Massachusetts.
-We specialize in taking the complexities that the natural environment provides and working them into special details of a garment, be they textures or a hidden stitch detail that only the wearer would know about.
-We cater to the women who appreciate the poetry of nature and the precision of tailoring.
+Designer Caitlin Geary, specializes in taking the complexities that the natural environment provides and working them into special details of a garment, be they textures or a hidden stitch detail that only the wearer would know about.
+Same Side Of Nowhere caters to the women who appreciate the poetry of nature and the precision of tailoring.
 Visit our website samesideofnowhere.com to learn more.

 A lover of fashion, Delayne Dixon received a degree in fashion design from The Art Institute of Vancouver in 2012.
 She created DIXON after graduating.
 Her brand is inspired by empowered women who aren’t afraid to step out of societal standards.
 DIXON contains pieces that are romantic and always with a cutting-edge, alternative twist.
 She releases collections each season and has had work in a number of international retailers.
 She loves designing custom looks for musicians and has had the pleasure of styling artists such as Serena Ryder and Marilyn Manson.
 Dixon has a love for travel and will continue to showcase DIXON internationally, after taking part in New York Fashion Week she is excited to take part in International Fashion Week in Amsterdam.